Julian Assange: A timeline of Wikileaks founder's case

 "I don't think there is reason to suspect that he has committed rape," says one of Stockholm's chief prosecutors, Eva Finne.

-The lawyer for the two women, Claes Borgstrom, lodges an appeal to a special department in the public prosecutions office.
+The lawyer for the two women, Claes Borgstrom, lodges an appeal against this decision to a special department in the public prosecutions office.

 31 August 2010